eagle-io/docs/source/api/resources/historic.rst

 Historic
 =========

 Historic data can be extracted or inserted into one or more nodes in a single request.
 You can also use the :ref:`Nodes resource <api-resources-nodes>` to extract or insert data for a single node.
-Data can be extracted or inserted in either JSON (:ref:`JTS <historic-jts>`) or CSV format (insert via CSV coming soon).
+Data can be extracted or inserted in JSON (:ref:`JTS <historic-jts>`) format.

 We recommend you ``limit`` the size of requests to 1000 records or less and use :ref:`HTTP compression <api-overview-compression>` whenever possible.
 If the request or response is too large or exceeds our processing time threshold, the **413 Request Too Large** error response will be returned.